|UHS Physical Therapy staff|

 Various types of medical supplies are available for Physical Therapy patients to purchase.
 SHIP generally covers 90% of supply costs.

-The UC Student Health Insurance Plan (UC SHIP) offered by UC Berkeley pays 100% after $20 co-pay (deductible waived) for services at University Health Services, up to a maximum of $5,000 per plan year.
-For verification of your UC SHIP enrollment or questions regarding your insurance plan, contact the Student Health Insurance Office located around the corner from the Physical Therapy unit in Room 3200, or call (510) 642-5700.
+Berkeley Student Health Insurance Plan (SHIP) offered by UC Berkeley pays 100% after $15 co-pay (deductible waived) for services at University Health Services.
+For verification of your SHIP enrollment or questions regarding your insurance plan, contact the Student Health Insurance Office located around the corner from the Physical Therapy unit in Room 3200, or call (510) 642-5700.

 |Michael Branzel DPT received his Bachelor’s Degree in Exercise Biology from UC Davis and Doctorate in Physical Therapy from Samuel Merritt University.
 He completed a 3 month post-graduate residency in Proprioceptive Neuromuscular Facilitation prior to joining the UHS staff in 2009.
 Michael is an avid surfer and cyclist and prior to his career in physical therapy, he spent several years snowboarding professionally.
 His clinical interests include manual therapy, PNF, sports medicine, and ergonomics.|

 |Ellen de Neef PT, OCS received her PT degree from the physical therapy school SUPA, located in Utrecht, The Netherlands.
 She is board certified as a clinical orthopedic specialist.
 Ellen worked for several years in pediatric and orthopedic clinics before joining the UHS PT staff in 1995.
 Ellen has completed post-graduate training in orthopedic and manual therapy and hand rehabilitation.
 Her clinical interests include manual therapy, sports medicine, ergonomics and hand rehabilitation.|